Skip to content

 When your app is served in a SSR setup, it is important to make the BlurHash encoded LQIPs get displayed before your app's JavaScript has loaded, because the latter can take time on a slow network link, and that is exactly the use case where you want your BlurHash based image placeholders used by your prerendered HTML to be already visible.

-There is a dedicated scipt available for this to add to your index.html.
+There is a dedicated script available for this to add to your index.html.
 It is important to add this before your actual app's scripts.
 For optimal performance, preload that script using a <link rel="prefetch"> element after the CSS links in your <head> section.

 The exact setup can vary slightly depending on the chosen frontend framework: